 Domain names are transferable.
-For transfer purposes the current registrant needs to send the relevant application to the registrar, while the new registrant needs to enter into a contract with the registrar and consent to the transfer.
+For transfer purposes, the current registrant must send the relevant application to the registrar, while the new registrant must enter into a contract with the registrar and consent to the transfer.
 Once the application is filed, the contract is entered into by the parties and consent is given - the registrar has three days to complete the domain name transfer process.

-Transfer of the .ru domain name is not allowed in the following circumstances:
+Transfer of the .ru domain name is not allowed under the following conditions:

-- · expiry of one-year registration term; - within 30 days from the moment the new registrant has acquired the right to the domain name from the previous registrant; - within 30 days from the moment the registrar of the domain name has been changed; - the domain name is locked or on the blacklist;

-- if the registrant fails to provide the registrar with the requested documents or information in the course of the registrar's monitoring process; and - if there are certain restrictions imposed on the domain name (eg, a preliminary injunction granted by a court).
+- upon expiry of a one-year registration term; - within 30 days from the moment the new registrant acquired the right to the domain name from the previous registrant; - if the domain name is the same as one included in the blacklist; - if the registrant fails to provide the registrar with the requested documents or information in the course of the registrar's monitoring process; and - if there are certain restrictions imposed on the domain name (eg, a preliminary injunction granted by a court).

-Strictly speaking, a domain name 'licence' is not possible from the Russian law perspective, since this particular legal tool applies to transactions involving intellectual property (IP) assets under the provisions of the Civil Code, while domain names are not within the list of protected IP rights.
+Strictly speaking, a domain name licence is not possible according to Russian law, since this particular legal tool applies to transactions involving intellectual property (IP) assets under the provisions of the Civil Code, while domain names are not within the list of protected IP rights.
 That does not mean, however, that the registrant cannot commercialise the domain name by allowing third parties to use it on the agreed terms.

-Owing to the freedom of contract principle, the registrant may lease the domain name in favour of a third party.
-At the same time, it must be noted that in the case of an IP infringement dispute the registrant will be engaged as the first defendant, while the actual user of the domain name (lessee) may stand as the co-defendant.
-In any event, the imposition of liability on a registrant who has leased the domain name to a third party, associated with the occurrence of an IP infringement, will depend on various factors and the facts of the case.
+Owing to the freedom-of-contract principle, the registrant may lease the domain name in favour of a third party.
+At the same time, in the case of an IP infringement dispute, the registrant will be engaged as the first defendant, while the actual user of the domain name (lessee) may stand as the co-defendant.
+In any event, the imposition of liability on a registrant that has leased the domain name to a third party, associated with the occurrence of an IP infringement, will depend on various factors and the facts of the case.

-According to a ruling of the Russian IP Court, the registrant of the domain name cannot escape liability for IP infringement, or shift this liability to another person, by entering into a contract (including a domain name lease contract) (case ref A40-206553/2015).
-This position may be applied to all related domain name disputes where the registrant registers an infringing domain name and then, in case of a dispute, argues in court that another person in fact uses the domain.
+According to a ruling of the Russian IP Court, the registrant of the domain name cannot escape liability for IP infringement, or shift this liability to another person, by entering into a contract (including a domain name lease contract) (case reference A40-206553/2015).
+This position may be applied to all related domain name disputes where the registrant registers an infringing domain name and then, in the case of a dispute, argues in court that another person uses the domain.

-Importantly, if it has been proven that the registrant in no way contributed to the IP infringement committed by the lessee of the domain name (eg, if the lessee publishes an offer for sale of counterfeit products without the registrant's knowledge), the court may dismiss the claim against the registrant by holding liable only the lessee (actual user of the domain name) (case ref A40-136427/2012).
+Crucially, if it has been proven that the registrant in no way contributed to the IP infringement committed by the lessee of the domain name (eg, if the lessee publishes an offer for sale of counterfeit products without the registrant's knowledge), the court may dismiss the claim against the registrant by holding liable only the lessee (the actual user of the domain name) (case reference A40-136427/2012).